-Fula or Fulani is a member of the Senegambian branch of the Niger-Congo language family spoken by about 13 million people in many parts of West Africa.
-It is the first language of the Fulɓe (Fula/Fulani), who life mainly in West Africa, and also in Central and North Africa.
+Fula is a member of the Senegambian branch of the Niger-Congo language family spoken by about 13 million people in many parts of West Africa.
+It is the first language of the Fulɓe (Fula/Fulani), who live mainly in West Africa, and also in Central and North Africa.
 Fula is also spoken as a second language by others in the region.
 Fula speakers can be found in Mauritania, Senegal, Mali, Guinea, Burkina Faso, Niger, Nigeria, Cameroon, Gambia, Chad, Sierra Leone, Benin, Guinea-Bissau, Sudan, Central African Republic, Côte d'Ivoire, Ghana, Togo, Liberia and Gabon.

 Innama aadeeji fof poti, ndimɗidi e jibinannde to bannge hakkeeji.
 Eɓe ngoodi miijo e hakkilantaagal ete eɓe poti huufo ndirde e nder ɓ iynguyummaagu.